3rd edit June 2017

 I can’t draw any conclusions, since all is contrast, mystery, and confusion.
 I think the “standard model” of the collective history of poetry in the past 60 years is more holes than hull by now.
 New information is rolling in month by month.
 I would like to underline that the “blakean” strain may not have been the most productive in the long run, and that analysing experience to produce a sharper and more surprising picture may have been artistically more productive.
 Philosophy may have shed more light than psychoanalysis.

 Other exciting work on the 1940s issues is by Andrew Crozier and Nigel Wheale.
 Tony Frazer is also reading through the back stacks of neglected books.
 No-one in this field is not grateful to John Pikoulis for his work on Lynette Roberts, culminating in an edition which was injuncted for rather extraneous reasons.
 Because so much new work is being done in this area, I am sure that there will be a symposium or a book to exhibit it – but I don’t know what form this will take.
 I think Keery’s work will culminate in a book, and Crozier has apparently written a book (perhaps on the whole period 1930-56).
+[2017, It is now clear, alas, that Crozier never wrote this.]
 It seems inevitable that there will be a revisionist anthology – since the suppression of the New Romantics took place half a century ago, and there has been no dissident anthology since that time.
+[2017: James Keery is now working on such an anthology for Carcanet, title "Apocalyptic Anthology"]

 This area was opened up partly as a search for historical alliances against the hegemony of the Movement (as it was in say 1975), partly as an ancillary to radical shopping activities which discovered and captured incomprehensible artefacts from the 1940s.
 We learnt how to read these books.
 This gives us two issues: how to read 1940s poetry correctly, and where the “retrieval project” ends.
 I am afraid that this means a “double rejection” for some poets – turned down by the Resurrection men as well as by the Movement assassins.
 There is something obscene about this, but no-one could revive these poets wholesale without violating basic aesthetic principles.